TO JUST NOT ALLOWED

 Wet-ice shipments are not allowed as carry-on baggage, checked baggage or cargo on Delta or Delta Connection® flights.

 Battery-powered portable electronic smoking devices (e.g., e-cigarettes, e-cigs, e-cigars, e-pipes, e-hookahs, personal vaporizers, electronic nicotine delivery systems) when carried by passengers or crewmembers for personal use must be carried on one's person or in carry-on baggage only.
 Recharging of the devices and/or the batteries on board the aircraft is not permitted.
+We recommend traveling with them in a designated carry case to prevent damage and/or unintentional activation.

 Don't even think about it.
 Firecrackers, signal flares, Christmas crackers or sparklers are not allowed — as carry-on or checked baggage — at any time.